rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ## Applying protection policy to a Virtual Machine

-Next in the list of use cases for this blog post, I followed the progression for the day one activities required to protect a virtual machine which is applying this protection policy to a virtual machine (or any other assets).
+Next in the list of use cases for this blog post, I followed the progression for the day one activities.
+The next one is to protect a virtual machine which is applying this protection policy to a virtual machine (or any other assets).
 The steps required to apply the protection policy against a virtual machine:

 1. I obtained the values from **virtual machine id, name, and type** keys which were going to be used as the key-pair values required for the key **assetInfo** as shown in below figures.
-To obtain those, I used the HPE GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/tag/virtual-machines/) for virtualization to discover the detail information of a virtual machine “0-Linux-Demo-VM02”.
+To obtain those, I used the HPE GreenLake [API] https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/tag/virtual-machines/) for virtualization to discover the detail information of a virtual machine “0-Linux-Demo-VM02”.
    The API used for this: **GET /virtualization/v1beta1/virtual-machines?sort=name desc&select=appType,id,name,type,guestInfo,protectionJobInfo&filter=name eq '0-Linux-Demo-VM02'**

 ![API to find virtual-machines and it's properties](/img/api-find-virtual-machines.png)